ProfessorKaos64/voglperf/README.md

 4059.60 fps frames:4060 time:1000.10ms min:0.23ms max:1.09ms
 ```

-Can also write frame times to a log file which can then be graphed with gnuplot, etc.
+It can also write frame times to a log file which can then be graphed with gnuplot, etc.

 ```
 cat /tmp/voglperf.glxspheres64.2014_02_12-16_02_20.csv: